 Expand the opportunity for states to experiment with different ways of covering their people such as selling insurance policies across state lines.

 These 5 policy proposals are a result of 20 House Republicans sitting down with 20 House Democrats.
-They put politics aside to come up with workable and most importantly realistic compromises that people willing to do the right thing can work with.
+They put politics aside to come up with workable and most importantly realistic compromises that people willing to do the right thing can work with, a perfect example of bipartisanship working at its best.

 The partisan 32 House member Freedom Caucus with it’s no compromise repeal Obamacare opposition, has burned down any attempts to find common ground with those of differing opinions.